 When a dedicated worker loses their life in a fatal accident, it can be tragic.
-When a staff member dies on the job, the Los Angeles Workers’ Compensation system offers death payments to domestic partners or spouses, children, and any eligible alternative dependents or family members.
+When a staff member dies on the job, the Los Angeles Workers’ Compensation system offers death payments to domestic partners, spouses, children, and any eligible alternative dependents or family members.

 These benefits can often be a lifeline for surviving family members, particularly if a deceased worker was the family’s primary source of income.